2014 Leadership in Digital Marketing

 Philips North America View Bio »

 Ken Godfrey has been an innovator in the digital marketing space for 20 years, in the advertising industry at the advent of the Web itself, then for 13 years at IBM.
-He joined Philips last year to lead Digital Integration across the North American market, already guiding his organization through Phase 1 of an ambitious digital transformation.
+He’s joined Philips this year to lead Digital Integration across the North American market, as Philips embarks on an ambitious digital transformation.

-At IBM he started as the company’s first content strategist on the corporate User Experience Team and went on to manage IBM’s most high-value digital properties throughout his career there, including the IBM Home Page, Linux, Tivoli and Software Group.
-He and his teams were able to increase traffic and engagement significantly for each of these by following a robust, user-centered content and syndication strategy as well as many other innovations.
+His 13 years at IBM started as the company’s first content strategist on the corporate User Experience Team.
+He managed IBM’s most high-value digital properties throughout his career there, including the IBM Home Page, Linux, Tivoli and Software Group.
+He and his teams were able to increase traffic and engagement significantly for each of these by following his robust, user-centered content and syndication strategy as well as many other innovations.

-A writer by trade, Ken worked at a dozen NY Advertising Agencies, including Bozell, Poppe Tyson, Grey, Wunderman, K&B and Ayer as a copywriter and creative director for 10 years before his time at IBM.
+A writer by trade, he worked at a dozen NY Advertising Agencies, including Bozell, Poppe Tyson, Grey, Wonderman, K&B and Ayer as a copywriter, copy chief and creative director for 10 years before his time at IBM.
 For Ken, the user experience is as important to the success of content as it is to Web or application design or anything else.
 Content has to deliver on the customers' expectations and focus on their needs.

-His digital strategy focuses on ‘outside-in marketing’, using search keyword insight and social listening insights to identify what topics his sites and other digital communications need to be talking about, what content needs to be created, and the best words to use to attract searchers and deliver the content they need and expect.
+Ken’s digital strategy is focused on ‘outside-in marketing’, using search keyword insight and social listening to identify what topics a site needs to be talking about, what content needs to be created, and the best words to use to attract searchers and deliver the content they need and expect.

 Pfizer View Bio »